jorbDehmel/oak/README.md

 ### Future

 In the future, `Sapling` may introduce several more additional options.
 On such feature is `$+`, which is a wildcard that matches any one or more symbols.
 It may not be the first or last symbol in a `Sapling` sequence, as it is terminated only by the first instance of the following symbol (if it were the first item, it would be highly inefficient).
 Another such, with the same rules, is `$*`.
 This symbol matches any zero or more symbols that are not the following symbol.
 With these two symbols, no occurrence of the following symbol may match anywhere within.
+Additionally, a variable may not occur directly after either.

 `hi $* ( )` would match `hi hello hello hello hello ( )`, but not `hi hello hello ( hello ) ( )`.